 Offline Synchronization for the LiveLink™ for CAD Products

-In the latest release of the COMSOL Multiphysics® software, version 6.0, a new feature was introduced for the LiveLink™ for CAD products that enables you to synchronize files when COMSOL Multiphysics and the CAD software are installed on different computers.
-In this blog post, you can learn more about the new functionality and how to sync files between the two programs.
+As of version 6.0, the COMSOL Multiphysics® software includes a feature for the LiveLink™ for CAD products that enables you to synchronize files when COMSOL Multiphysics and the CAD software are installed on different computers.
+In this blog post, you can learn more about the functionality and how to sync files between the two programs.

 Sync Between Two Software Programs and Two Computers